mjfusa/OfficeDocs-MicrosoftSearch/MicrosoftSearch/gitlab-connector.md

 ## GitLab Server Connector Specifics

-When setting up GitLab Server Connectors, please note the following differences:
+When setting up GitLab Server Connectors for the self managed GitLab instances, please note the following differences:

-### VPN Gateway Prerequisite
+### Prerequisite: GitLab Version
+The version of the self-managed GitLab has to be 17.7 or above.

+### Prerequisite: Microsoft Graph connector agent

-A VPN gateway is required before establishing a connection.
-Refer to the [setup guide](https://learn.microsoft.com/en-us/azure/vpn-gateway/vpn-gateway-about-vpn-devices) for detailed instructions on configuring the gateway.
+Microsoft Graph connector agent with version above 3.1.8.0 is required to be installed on the server where the self-managed GitLab is hosted before establishing a connection.
+Refer to the [setup guide](https://learn.microsoft.com/microsoftsearch/graph-connector-agent) for detailed instructions on configuring the agent.

 ### Admin Authentication